Abigail Bakan

-Abigail "Abbie" B. Bakan (born 1954) is a Canadian academic.
+Abigail B. Bakan (born 1954) is a Canadian academic.

 Academic career

 Bakan was chair of the Department of Humanities, Social Sciences and Social Justice Education at the Ontario Institute for Studies in Education of the University of Toronto from 2013 to 2018 and after the end of her term remains a professor in the department.
 Her research focuses on employment equity, Marxist theory and "anti-oppression politics".

-From 1998 to 2013, she was Professor of Political Studies at Queen's University, Kingston, Ontario, Canada after being an associate and then assistant professor at the university from 1985 until 1998.
-From 2011 to 2013 she served as Head of the Department of Gender Studies at Queen's.
+From 1998 to 2013, she was professor of Political Studies at Queen's University, Kingston, Ontario, Canada after being an associate and then assistant professor at the university from 1985 until 1998.
+From 2011 to 2013 she served as head of the Department of Gender Studies at Queen's.